telerik/blazor-docs/common-features/font-icons.md

 It is possible to configure the icon type for the whole application:

 1. Locate the `<TelerikRootComponent>` tag in the Blazor app.
-It's usually in a layout file such as `MainLayout.razor` or `TelerikLayout.razor`.
+Normally, it's in a layout file such as `MainLayout.razor` or `TelerikLayout.razor`.
 2. Set the `TelerikRootComponent` `IconType` parameter to an `IconType` enum value - `Svg` or `Font`.

-As of version 4.0, the default icon type is `Font`.
-We plan to switch it to `Svg` in the future for better display.
+>tip The default icon type is `Font`.
+We plan to switch it to `Svg` in mid 2023 for better display.

-> The global `IconType` setting does not affect explicit `<TelerikFontIcon>` and `<TelerikSvgIcon>` instances in the app.
+> The global `IconType` setting does not affect `<TelerikFontIcon>` and `<TelerikSvgIcon>` instances in the app.
 It will toggle the icon type of all other components, such as Button, Grid, etc.

 >caption Define global icon type via TelerikRootComponent